 A home inspector is a trained individual that should be able to identify when there is a defect in a person’s home, especially if the defect is a termite infestation.
 Unfortunately, some home inspectors may negligently perform an inspection or intentionally withhold information regarding termite damage.
 This can result in serious damage to your home and significant amounts of money used to correct a termite issue.
 If a home inspector failed to identify termites in your home, you should consult with an experienced termite damage lawyer.

 At Whitney, LLP, our home inspection lawyers can help you file a claim against an inspection company that withheld a material defect.
 Dealing with the effects of termite damage is a stressful process, but we are here to stand with you.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.

 Signs of Termites an Inspector Should Search For

 There are various signs that a home may be infested with termites.
 An inspector should have knowledge of all the signs of termites and how to identify them.
 However, some inspectors may provide a homebuyer with an erroneous termite report for their own benefit.
 The following is a list of termite signs that you should have your property investigated for.

 Termites consume most types of wood and usually exist in large colonies.
 They also make an audible noise when they are consuming wood.
 If your home is infested with termites, you may have heard clicking noises coming from the walls.
 This is evidence that the wood in a certain part of your home is infested.

 Another common sign that you may have termites is if you discover small piles of discarded wings around your home.
 Termites grow and shed wings as they advance through life cycles and typically discard their wings when they are ready to reproduce.
 Additionally, if you have spotted flying termites swarming in certain areas of your home, this may be a sign of a serious infestation.
 Some inspectors may fail to discover an infestation because they mistook a flying termite for an ant.